abdullah-m-elnahrawy/abdullah-m-elnahrawy/README.md

 ### Why this repo matters

 Most LLM demos are screen-bound.
-This repo focuses on building the “nerve” that connects LLMs (brain) to robots (muscles): <b>turning speech into verifiable robot actions</b>.
+This repo focuses on building the “nerve” that connects LLMs (brain) to robots (muscles): turning speech into verifiable robot actions.

 <b>What this assistant does</b>
 - ✅ <b>Understands speech</b> (multilingual - high performance)